joshr120/CANBUS-Stepper/Getting Started/README.md

 Enable closed loop control in the web GUI

+1. Under "LIVE TELEMETRY, take note of the "Encoder Angle (deg)" value.
-1. Change the "Set Position (deg)" to 360 by double clicking the value.
+2. Change the "Set Position (deg)" to 360 by double clicking the value.
-2. Under "LIVE TELEMETRY, the "Encoder Angle (deg)" should read 360 deg ± 1 deg.
-If this instead reads -360 set the "Map Direction" to 1.
-If it reads 180 degrees, set the "Steps per Rev" to 400.
+3. The "Encoder Angle (deg)" should increase by 360 deg ± 1 deg.
+If this instead decreases by 360 set the "Map Direction" to 1.
+If it increases by 180 degrees, set the "Steps per Rev" to 400.

 ## Sensorless Homing